 docker image prune -a untags

-:current images for Replicated, regardless whether Replicated is running or not.
-In other words, if you have ever executed
+:current images for Replicated regardless of whether Replicated is running or not.
+In other words, if you have ever executed the

 docker image prune -a command or any equivalent command on your service machine, you are likely to encounter the same symptom.